The 8 Most Toxic Things in Your Home (And What to Use Instead)

 But the gist of it is this: our cosmetics industry is barely regulated.
 Therefore, our makeup can have fake dyes, harsh chemicals and can literally give us cancer from excessive use.

-Again, you should see my recommended list on my Makeup Recommendation Blog Post.
+Again, you should see my recommended list on my Makeup Recommendation Blog Post by clicking here!
+It has a PDF that is clickable and easy to get to the products I recommend!

 In addition, I really am loving this new company I found- Attitude.
 It’s EWG verified (so it is sure to NOT have ANY harmful chemicals in it) and it’s affordable.
 You can get 15 % off their entire site by clicking here!